 In December 2010 after seeing the film again on television and talking animatedly about it, my son said “so go and do something with lions”, went on the internet, and found me a volunteer programme where I could actually do that.
 So I went.
 All on my own.
 To a ‘gap year’ programme.
 (Average age 18-26!).
 Not knowing anybody.
 And I LOVED IT.

 Being in my 50s didn’t matter one jot as I just got stuck in with everybody else.
 So many people describe something that happens to them as ‘life changing’, but in reality for most people it only changes something in their life for a very short period of time.
 This really did change mine, as since then I’ve done more and more volunteering and traveling on my own, to the extent of leaving my family to fend for themselves and working abroad teaching photography for months at a time.
-I’m now also running photography holidays and if you’d like me to let you have more information about these take a look at the homepage or get in touch.
+I’m now also running photography holidays, and if you’d like me to let you have more information when more are available for booking then do get in touch.

 The photo below is one of my favourites of me as it sums up perfectly how much I love being somewhere exciting with a camera in my hand!